felixrnqst/cookie-clicker/README.md

 ## Running the app
 The app is based on Next.js, which itself uses Node.js.
 To test the app locally, you need to have [node](https://nodejs.org/en/download/package-manager) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) installed.
+Then cd into the directory.
+Run `yarn install dependencies` to install the Node.js packages necessary to run the project.
-Then cd into the directory and run `yarn run dev` to run in development mode.
+Run `yarn run dev` to run in development mode.
+Run `yarn run build` and `yarn start` to run in production mode (The project has to be built first).

+## Project organisation
+`/pages`: The web pages which are served, for example `/pages/cookie.js` can be visited at `example.com/cookie`.
+`/pages/api`: This is where APIs are run on every visit.
+`/components`: This is where components for pages are stored.
+`/styles`: This is where CSS (for styling pages and components) are stored.

+## Naming conventions
+Each file created must have a comment explaining the author and what the file does, as follows:
+`
+/*
+example.js - created by Felix
+This file explains naming conventions in this project */
+`

+## Contributing code

+Before committing code, you //must// make sure that it runs properly, to avoid submitting buggy code to the repository.